 To conclude, Build, Operate, Transfer model has major benefits for companies desiring to scale up their operations to set up new development hubs by building sustainable teams with the assistance of an outsourcing partner.

 Accessing a network of other key local partners, lowering risks, know-how, and reduced costs make a difference to companies when looking for fresh talent is necessary.
 Furthermore, BOT not only benefits big companies but for startups might be the difference between failure and success.

-Read more about Nearshoring your IT Services and Software Development projects:
+Read more about Nearshoring your IT Services: